wurthless-elektroniks/smc360/docs/dbgleds.md

 - This is actually strobed in the reset watchdog statemachine; the debug LED statemachine never accesses this.
 - Some SMC versions (Falcon for sure) have buggy behavior that assumes the LED still exists there and attempts to strobe it upon releasing GPU reset.
-This is fixed on Jasper.
+(TODO: was this bug ever fixed?)

 ## Blink patterns